Levomilnacipran

 - Summary

-Levomilnacipran is a selective serotonin and norepinephrine reuptake inhibitor (SNRI) used to treat major depressive disorder (MDD).
+Levomilnacipran is a selective serotonin and norepinephrine reuptake inhibitor (SNRI) used to treat major depressive disorder (MDD) in adults.

 - Brand Names